Giwan/giwan.github.io/docs-internal/PRD.md

 ### 4.3.
 Technical Features
 *   **Static Site Generation (SSG):** The entire site is pre-built into static HTML, CSS, and JavaScript for maximum performance and security.
 *   **PWA (Progressive Web App):** The site is installable and provides a basic offline experience through a service worker.
-Includes a `manifest.webmanifest` and necessary icons.
+Includes a `manifest.json` and necessary icons.
 *   **SEO:** The site is optimized for search engines with proper meta tags, a `robots.txt` file, and a sitemap (implicitly via RSS).

 ## 5. Non-Functional Requirements